 As the industry increasingly feels the impact of the physician shortage, the projections regarding primary care are perhaps most concerning.
 The latest data from the Association of American Medical Colleges predicts a shortage of between 20,200 and 40,400 primary care physicians by the year 2036.
 However, according to a 2023 report from the National Association of Community Health Centers, more than 100 million Americans are already without a primary care physician.
 While this figure isn’t wholly due to the shortage — misconceptions about the importance of a primary care provider (PCP) may also contribute — it’s fair to assume that unless significant changes are made, the number of Americans without a PCP will only grow.

 What can be done to solve the primary care shortage?
 I suspect it starts with legislation at the national level to fund more primary care residencies and student loan assistance programs, but I think we must also find ways to make careers in primary care more attractive.
-As Regional Vice President of Recruiting for Jackson Physician Search, I work closely with organizations to help them recruit and retain primary care physicians, and our first step is crafting the job description to make it as appealing as possible.
+As the former Regional Vice President of Recruiting for Jackson Physician Search, and now President, I have worked closely with organizations to help them recruit and retain primary care physicians, and our first step is crafting the job description to make it as appealing as possible.
 How we achieve this is unique to each organization.
 Sometimes, it means enhancing the compensation package, reducing patient loads, accommodating flexible schedules, or providing support from APPs, medical scribes, and management.
 The goal is always to make the primary care job ad stand out as an ideal opportunity.

 Keep reading for strategies to recruit and retain primary care physicians in this competitive market.